pnp/blog/content/post/build-a-teams-meeting-app-with-liveshare-sdk/index.md

 ### It's a React app

 A Teams tab is just a web page displayed in an IFrame, whether it's used in a meeting or elsewhere in Teams.
-Teams toolkit generates [a React app](https://create-react-app.dev/) to provide the tab's web page as well as other pages such as a configuration page, privacy declaration page, and terms of use page.
+Teams toolkit generates [a React app using react-scripts](https://create-react-app.dev/) to provide the tab's web page as well as other pages such as a configuration page, privacy declaration page, and terms of use page.

-A new React component, [WhosNext.jsx](#), serves as the app's main user interface.
-It displays the list of names, which it obtains from a module [fluidLiveShare.js](#).
+A new React component, [WhosNext.jsx](https://github.com/OfficeDev/TeamsFx-Samples/blob/dev/whos-next-meeting-app/tabs/src/components/WhosNext.jsx), serves as the app's main user interface.
+It displays the list of names, which it obtains from a module [fluidLiveShare.js](https://github.com/OfficeDev/TeamsFx-Samples/blob/dev/whos-next-meeting-app/tabs/src/services/fluidLiveShare.js).
 This module exports a singleton service, `FluidService`, which handles the shared data.

 In the React compnent's `componentDidMount()` function, it connects to the Fluid service, obtains the current list of names, and sets up a small event handler to update the UI: